 📊 FUN Key Takeaways

-- Revenue growth of 14.4% YoY demonstrates ongoing customer demand for the entertainment offering
+- Revenue growth of 14.4% YoY demonstrates customer demand and market activity

 Key Metrics to Watch

-- Free cash flow and sustainability of capital expenditure relative to operating cash generation
+- Free cash flow generation relative to debt load

 💡 AI Analyst Insight